apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Electronic Arts announces layoffs and cancels Star Wars game**
+**Congress reaches deal to punt government shutdown**

-You can read more about it [here](https://mashable.com/article/ea-electronic-arts-layoffs-star-wars-fps-cancelled).
+You can read more about it [here](https://www.axios.com/2024/02/28/congress-deal-to-punt-government-shutdown).

 ## Requirements
 - Python 3.8